Liban45/hangman227/README.md

 ### Object-Oriented Programming
 The project demonstrated the advantages of using object-oriented programming:

-- **Encapsulation:** The `Hangman` class encapsulates the game's state and behavior, promoting a cleaner separation of concerns.
+- **Encapsulation:** The `Hangman` class encapsulates the game's state and behaviour, promoting a cleaner separation of concerns.

 - **Inheritance:** While not explicitly showcased in this small project, OOP principles allow for easy extension of functionality in future iterations or variations of the game.